 Biodiversity loss is occurring at an alarming rate today, and we are primary contributors to that problem in surprising ways.
 Kolbert does a brilliant job of spotlighting how sensitive so many species are to how humans live on the planet.

-Introduction to Modern Climate Change, Second Edition, Andrew Dessler, 2016
+Introduction to Modern Climate Change, Third Edition, Andrew Dessler, 2021

 Science!
 This book is the best we have found at explaining climate change in full, ranging from the physics of how our climate changes to how humanity is driving that change to the policy decisions that could help limit our impact.